pymeadow/ccg2lambda_pipe/README.md

     parse_data = basic_pipe.transform(input_file)
 ```

-The pipeline accepts an input file of sentences, and produces a [parse data](ccg2lamp/pipelines/data_types.py) that contains sentence tokens, CCG parse tree, logic formulas, and COQ proof scripts.
+The pipeline accepts an input file of sentences, and produces [parse data](ccg2lamp/pipelines/data_types.py) that contain sentence tokens, CCG parse tree, logic formulas, and COQ proof scripts.

-The pipeline also saves the intermediate results in various XML and HTML files, as the original Python scripts do, by the inserted writer steps.
+The pipeline saves the intermediate XML and HTML files derived from the input file with the writer steps.

-The writer steps are optional, and they are controlled by the global logging level.
+The writer steps are controlled by the global logging level.
 They are turned off if the logging level is greater than DEBUG.

-The pipeline produces the same results as [the bash script](./tests/pipe_entail.bash), but
+The pipeline produces the same files as [the bash script](./tests/pipe_entail.bash), but
 it runs ~3.5x faster.

 The bottleneck of the pipeline is the C&C CCG parser, which is a Linux executable that accepts and produces files.

+A pipeline can be constructed from a Python dictionary or a json file by a PipeFactory, as illustrated in [this example](ccg2lamp/pipelines/pipe_factory.py).

 # 1 Installation